The Facts on Car Hire in the USA

-TripWheels is very proud to provide fully inclusive US car hire packages to international travellers.
-We use the major rental car suppliers, Alamo, Dollar, National and Thrifty.
+TripWheels is very proud to provide fully inclusive USA car hire packages to international travellers.
+We use the major rental car suppliers such as, Alamo, Dollar, Hertz, National and Thrifty.

-Many insurances that have become normal add-ons over the years, are now also included as standard.
+Many insurances that have become normal add-ons over the years are now included as standard.
 UMP is Un-insured or Under-insured Motorist Protection.
-This is a good example of a US car hire insurance package originally offered as a sensible add-on and now been included with all packages.
+This is a good example of a USA car hire insurance package originally offered as a sensible add-on and now included with all packages.

 One-way fees may apply to any rental collected in one location and returned to another.
 The fees are not included within the price paid for the voucher.
 For a guide to one-way drop fees for US car hire please look at our information page www.tripwheels.com/one-way-fees